lexsai/lexsai.github.io/src/projects/lexsai-website.md

 ![](/images/project_thumbnails/lexsai-website.png)

+This website.
-Made with Liquid (a templating language), Javascript, CSS and Markdown.

-Uses 11ty, a framework for static site generation.
+Made with Liquid (a templating language), Javascript, CSS and Markdown using 11ty, a framework for static site generation.

-My first attempt at building a website.
-CSS sucks.

-Hosted on GitHub Pages. (wow !)
+Hosted on GitHub Pages.